-- The LAP-BAND® System is the least invasive and only adjustable obesity surgery option in the U.S.
+- It is the only adjustable obesity surgery option in the U.S.

 - If you have a hiatal hernia, your surgeon can correct this at the same time you have your gastric band surgery.

-- It is extremely rare but possible that your body could reject or react to LAP-BAND® as a foreign object.
+- It is extremely rare, but possible, your body could reject or react to LAP-BAND® as a foreign object.

 - Some foods may cause nausea and vomiting.